What Makes An Automobile or a Motor Vehicle?

 According to wheels and axles:

-According to the direction of steering:
+According to the number of axles:

 - Left-hand drive